SexGenomicsToolkit/radsex/docs/getting_started.rst

 To update RADSex, you can download the latest stable release and install it as described in the :ref:`install-release` section.

-If you installed RADSex from Github, run the following commands in the RadSex directory:
+If you installed RADSex from Github, run the following commands from the RadSex directory:

 ::